ChiragGadhvi/Calorie-Tracker/README.md

 ---

 Joey Smiling
-*Made with ❤️, sweat, and a questionable amount of pizza by [Your Name] on March 07, 2025.*
+*Made with ❤️, sweat, and a questionable amount of pizza by Chirag Gadhvi on March 07, 2025.*

 ---